50 Natural Remedies That Really Work

 Healthy gut remedy

-“We’re lucky to live in a time when yogurt and kefir, and other fermented foods, are widely available,” says Dr. Low Dog: “These probiotic-packed foods are a great source of calcium, high in protein, and have the ability to repopulate gut flora when it’s out of whack, a gastric state that is far too common in modern times!
-I recommend including a cup of Greek yogurt and/or four ounces of kefir three to four times per week to your diet.
-If dairy doesn’t agree with you, you can stick with an old stand-by like sauerkraut or try something more adventurous like kombucha.”
-You can learn much more about probiotics here.
+“We’re lucky to live in a time when yogurt, kefir, and other fermented foods are widely available,” says Dr. Low Dog.
+“These probiotic-packed foods are a great source of calcium, high in protein, and have the ability to repopulate gut flora when it’s out of whack, a gastric state that is far too common in modern times!”
+She recommends including a cup of Greek yogurt and/or four ounces of kefir three to four times per week to your diet.
+If dairy doesn’t agree with you, she suggests sticking with an old standby like sauerkraut or trying something more adventurous like kombucha.

-When it comes to fighting headaches, tea is a great help.
+When it comes to fighting headaches, tea can help.
 In fact, while ginger tea can’t help fight migraines, it can help quell the nausea that often accompanies migraines.
 Simply simmer three quarter-sized slices of ginger root in two cups of water and cover for 30 minutes, and sip.
-Chamomile tea also has compounds that relieve stress and ease a throbbing noggin.
-Check out more natural remedies to treat headache pain.
+Chamomile tea also has compounds that relieve stress and ease a throbbing headache.

 Dark spot treatment

 “I love Rosa roxburghii for dark spots,” says Dr. Low Dog.
 “This beautiful flowering bush grows throughout Asia, and its fruit is rich in vitamins A, C, and E, essential fatty acids that help soothe irritation and inflammation that contribute to hyperpigmentation.”
 You can find it in a number of popular skin-care products, often in combination with licorice, which strong evidence suggests can also naturally lighten dark spots.